martinberlin/cale-idf/README.md

 And then just build and flash:

     idf.py build
-    idf.py flash
+    idf.py flash monitor

 To clean and start again in case you change target (But usually no need to run)

     idf.py fullclean

-To open the serial monitor
+To open the serial monitor only

     idf.py monitor